General Prison Information

 TRULINCS – Trust Fund Limited Inmate Computer System

-Federal inmates are allowed to emails only to persons that are on their approved contact list.
+Federal inmates are allowed to receive emails only to persons that are on their approved contact list.
 An federal prisoner has to make a request to send and recieve emails with a family member or friend by placing that person into their contact list.

 All email correspondence is monitored. prisoners give consent to email monitoring when they join the email program.
 Inmate contacts give their consent to getting monitored when they agree to corresponding with the inmate and are reminded about this each and every time that they get an email letter from the inmate.

 When a person is added to an inmates contact list that person will get an email confirmation which sends them to the CorrLink system at www.corrlink.com.